dygufa/memuy_api/README.md

 ### Endpoints

-All the comunication is encoded using JSON (`application/json`), except for the endpoint `POST /files` that uses `multipart/form-data` in order to handle the file upload.

 URL | Content-Type | Body (POST) | Success Response |
 --- | --- | --- | ---
 GET /rooms/:id | - | - | Room